-What kind of lasting charitable legacy do you want to create?
+What kind of lasting charitable legacy do you want to create with your planned giving?
 Would you like to support a particular program?
 Establish a scholarship?
-Endow a department Chair?
+Endow a department chair?
 Make a distinctive reunion gift?
 Make a gift in someone’s memory?

 When you include Gould in your estate planning you combine your personal values and your financial goals in a meaningful way.

 It is easy to make a gift that provides the maximum benefit to you, your family, and Gould.

 - Designate Gould as a beneficiary of a life insurance policy

 - Designate Gould as a beneficiary of a portion of your retirement plan

 - Create a trust that provides annual income to your survivors and ultimately reverts to Gould

 - Create a trust that provides income to Gould and ultimately reverts to your survivors

 The IRA Charitable Rollover Provision allows individuals who have reached 70 ½ to donate up to $100,000 to charitable organizations directly from their Individual Retirement Account (IRA), without treating the distribution as taxable income.
 This provision was recently reinstated and made permanent.

 To learn more, speak with your financial advisor or contact the Gould Academy advancement office at 207-824-7762 or email Chris Sparks